 The idea that this kind of equilibrium will be established isn’t new.
 It’s predicted by the “trade-off” model of virulence.
 This model suggests that the benefits of virulence (in particular the increased rate of virus production and shedding) are balanced against the reduction of the time during which shedding takes place, and also by changes in the behavior of hosts, when virulence is too great.

 How does this relate to seasonality?
-Well, it gives us the crucial insight that viruses generally moderate their virulence.
+Well, it gives us the crucial insight that (as a result of medium-term evolution) viruses generally moderate their virulence.
 They also need to control which parts of the body they infect – for example, infecting the heart or the nervous system is a bad idea, because both are likely to stop your host from moving around, or worse, to kill it.
-Since almost all respiratory viruses are more common in winter than in summer, we have a clue: the key to understanding viral responses may lie in temperature sensitivity.
+Since almost all respiratory viruses are much more common in winter than in summer, we have a clue: the key to understanding viral responses may lie in temperature sensitivity.

 Viruses are very simple – and they have very limited options for adapting their behavior to different situations.
 If they find themselves next to a solid surface they can either stick to it, or float away.
 If they are inside a cell they can either remain dormant, or they can try to replicate themselves.
 The respiratory tract happens to be one of the coldest parts of the body.
 The subsegmental bronchi usually have a temperature of around 35°C, but the glottis tends to be around 24°C. In fact there’s a temperature gradient from the nose to the lungs, with the temperature near the nose and throat varying when the seasons change, when weather events impact ambient temperature, and when the host takes exercise or gets wet (chilling rapidly reduces the blood supply to the respiratory tract).
 One smart way (from the virus’s point of view) to avoid infecting the lungs and gut is therefore to make use of temperature – one of the few parameters that a virus can keep tabs on.
 So, imagine this: a virion (virus particle) that is bumping up against the surface of a cell on the lining the lungs at 35°C, chooses not to stick.
 (The “choice” here is an evolutionary choice – a result of natural selection.)
 A little later it is “escalated” up the respiratory tract (by what is called the mucocilary escalator – the complex system of ciliated and mucous-secreting cells that keeps our lungs clear) and it finds itself in a similar situation at 24°C, near the glottis.
 Now, it sticks – and it’s in a good place to cause an infection that might spread to other hosts.
 It might enter the cell and start to replicate, or it might sit tight for a while.
 Viruses can benefit from acting in unison, so it might be helpful to remain dormant for the time being (inside or outside the cell – scientific investigation will be needed to find the exact location or locations).
 Later on, if the temperature drops to say 22°C, it might become active – again sensing temperature – and hundreds or thousands of other virions might become active at the same time, all triggered by a temperature fluctuation near the glottis.
 (Note that Antarctic and recent PCR studies have both shown the reality of viral dormancy and reactivation – see the references below.)